lqc/thinkcspy/source/files.rst

 Thus, if ``text`` is the empty string, the loop exits.
 If the first character of ``text`` is a hash mark, the flow of execution goes to the top of the loop.
 Only if both conditions fail do we copy ``text`` into the new file.

+Let's consider one more case: suppose your original file contained empty lines.
+At line 6 above, would this program not find the first empty line in the file, and terminate immediately?
+No!
+Recall that ``readline`` always includes the newline character in the string it returns, so even an empty line in your file would arrive in the ``text`` variable on line 5 containing its newline character.
+It is only when we try to read `beyond` the end of the file that we we get back the empty string.

 .. index:: directory